OpenVPN/openvpn3-linux/docs/man/openvpn3-session-manage.1.rst

                 the current log level will be shown.

 --timeout SECS
-                Defines how long it will attempt to reestablish the connection when restarting or resuming a session.
+                Defines how long it will attempt to re-establish the connection when restarting or resuming a session.
 Default is to never time out.
+If a timeout is not provided, the connection re-establishing will happen in the background.

 -P, --pause
                 Suspends/pauses the running VPN session.
 This is not a